Primary , Middle And Secondary School Curriculum 2019 - 20 (Phase 2, 3 & 4: Grades 1-10)

 - Integrated teaching through themes and projects

-- Presentation at the end of themes and projects
+- Culmination at the end of every project/ theme through presentations.

 - Weekly assemblies led by students.